 Apple Mac Test Lab

-In order to satisfy our consumers’ diverse and different levels of tests, Allion has, since 2010, been upgrading Mac models every year since 2010.
-This includes the Mac series, Mac Mini, Mac Pro, all-in-one iMac series, and portable MacBook.
+In order to satisfy and fulfill our consumers’ diverse needs and different levels of test requirements, Allion USA-SGS has been purchasing newly launched Mac models every year since 2010.
+This includes the Mac series, Mac Mini, Mac Pro, all-in-one iMac series, and a portable MacBook.

-In 2016, Apple replaced its multiport with the revolutionary Thunderbolt 3 port.
-In response to this trend, Allion equipped ourself with the required software and hardware resources at the very first time, providing vendors with interoperability testing services for Apple peripherals.
-In the past three years, the Test Lab’s testing equipment has been in line with Apple’s yearly upgrade, leading the industry by covering up to 100% of the model in every Mac series.
+For the past three years, the Test Lab’s testing device pool has been in line with Apple’s yearly upgrade, leading the industry by covering up to 100% of the models in every Mac series.

-Based on Allion’s years of testing experiences, display device, USB/Thunderbolt 3, and all kinds of software are most prone to interoperability issues with the Mac system.
+Based on our years of testing experience, it knows that displays, USB/Thunderbolt 3 devices, and different types of software are most prone to interoperability issues within Mac systems.

 Nowadays, while users are pursuing more vivid and realistic audio-visual experiences, software and hardware specifications are getting more diverse.
-AV devices that support USB-C and Thunderbolt, or HDMI/DP interface connected through an adapter, when connected to Mac system, often encounter issues such as black screens, failing to support resolution, noises on the screen, and audio not transmitted, which significantly downgrades user experience.
+When connected to Mac systems, AV devices that support USB-C and Thunderbolt, or HDMI/DP interfaces connected through an adapter, often encounter issues such as black screens, unsupported resolution, noises coming from the screen, and untransmitted audio, which significantly downgrade the user experience.

-As notebooks are gearing towards a lighter and thinner design, various types of hub/adapter and docks have become a necessary extension device for the Ultrabooks that use the high-speed and new specification of USB-C/Thunderbolt interface.
-When these common peripherals are connected to the Mac system, issues such as being unable to identify, low transmission speed, or even improper power management operation or abnormal power supply may occur.
-Vendors have to be very cautious with such interoperability issues, vendors
+As notebooks are gearing towards lighter and thinner designs, various types of hubs/adapters and docks have become necessary extension devices for the Ultrabooks that adopt the high-speed and the new specifications of USB-C/Thunderbolt interfaces.
+When these common peripherals are connected to the Mac system, issues such as being unable to identify low transmission speeds, improper power management operation, or abnormal power supply may occur.
+Vendors need to be very cautious with such interoperability issues.

-With the upgrade of macOS every year, ensuring own application service and software are compatible with the latest macOS is an important topic for vendors.
-From past testing experience, third-party applications are more easily affected after a system upgrade, and the most common problem is incompatibility of old version applications with new macOS, resulting in the software not executing smoothing.
+With the upgrade of the macOS every year, ensuring your own application services and software are compatible with the latest version is an important topic for vendors.
+From our past testing experience, third-party applications are more easily affected after a system upgrade.
+The most common problem found is that older versions of applications are incompatible with the new macOS, resulting in flawed software executions.

-Apple Mac Test Lab has the most complete testing equipment and latest macOS operating system, is able to simulate actual user scenario, and find out the pain point through repeat testing, focusing on connectivity, functionality, and stability of software and hardware.
+The Apple Mac Test Lab is complete with a variety of testing equipment and the latest macOS operating system.
+It is able to simulate real user scenarios and find out vendors’ pain points through repeated testing while focusing on connectivity, functionality, and stability of software and hardware.
 Our one-stop solution includes Thunderbolt, USB Type-C®, DisplayPort, and HDMI standard programs, which will accelerate certifications for your Mac accessories.